Ashutosh-Chikhaliya/Employee-Management-System/README.md

+# Employee Management System
+This project is a web-based platform that enables employers to assign tasks to their employees and track their progress.
+Employees can view, accept, and update the status of their tasks as either completed or failed.
+The system streamlines task management, allowing employers to monitor productivity and performance.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.